akili-bots/.github/profile/README.md

 more to follow

 The bots use DyDx and will needs certain keys to the exchange.
-For instructions on how to get your keys for this bot, take a look here https://twitter.com/ChrisJangita/status/1593531663597723648
+For instructions on how to get your keys for these bots, take a look here https://twitter.com/ChrisJangita/status/1593531663597723648

 Here's my afiliate link to DyDx for a 40% discount.
 I'd appreciate https://dydx.exchange/r/JUDCLWBC